Skip to content

 The biggest single-game pace shifts come from injuries.
 A backup point guard who pushes in transition can add 3-4 possessions per game when a slower starter sits.
 A defensive specialist sitting out drops opponent pace because the team can no longer trap and force tempo.

 Pace shifts from injury news are usually slow to reach the closing line.
 The window between injury report and tip-off is where pace-driven angles live most consistently.
-For real-time pace and rest projections, our NBA picks page updates as the inactives drop.
+For real-time pace and rest projections, our Gridiron dashboard updates as the inactives drop.

 Pace and prop correlation